TheRenegadeCoder/SnakeMD/README.md

 ### Nested List

 Nested lists are complex lists that contain lists.
 Currently, SnakeMD does not support any convenience methods to generate nested lists, but they can be created manually using the MDList object.
+As of v0.4.0, you can forego the InlineText elements if you don't need them.

 *SnakeMD Source*